 How to create a list of lists in Python

-In this article, you'll explore techniques to create and manage these nested structures.
-You will find practical tips, real-world applications, and advice to debug common errors.
+In this article, we'll cover several techniques to create these nested structures, from simple loops to list comprehensions.
+We'll also provide practical tips, real-world applications, and debugging advice to help you avoid common pitfalls.

 Creating a basic list of lists